Key Tips for Selling Houses in As-is Condition

 - Update light fixtures and ceiling fans

-The decision of whether or not an as-is transaction makes sense for your circumstances is not always an obvious one.
+The decision of whether or not to selling a house in as is condition makes sense for your circumstances is not always an obvious one.
 If you spend the time necessary to consider all relevant factors, you are sure to end up making the choice that suits your needs.
 If you need help, Doug Hopkins will offer you a fast cash offer on your home across the state of Arizona in cities like Scottsdale, Phoenix, Casa Grande, Peoria, Avondale, Glendale, Chandler, Mesa and Tempe.